Postpartum core exercises need to be easy and approachable.

 Finding this feeling can take practice so, give it some time!

-- Take your legs slightly wider than your knees and internally rotate your legs just a bit.
+- Take your feet slightly wider than your knees and internally rotate your legs just a bit.
 If you have one, take the block between your knees.

 - Now, find your breath.